mathias-ws/prog2005-assignment1/README.md

 * a high level of modularity
 * some additional parameters and search options in the uniinfo endpoint (you can also search for country)
 * support for building the project as a docker image
+* a caching mechanism to minimize the number of requests to the countries api.